Alec Baldwin told gun was safe before he fatally shot Halyna Hutchins | DW | 23.10.2021

 Investigators also seized other props, such as guns and ammunition that were being used.

-Sometimes real guns are used for shooting movies, which could potentially fire real bullets or blanks.
+Sometimes real guns are used for shooting movies in the US, which could potentially fire real bullets or blanks.

 Director Joel Souza, who was standing behind her, was wounded in the incident, the records said.